judson-computer-science/csc110Examples/README.md

 ````
 cp -r dir1 ../dir2
 ````
-- **Example**: copy the directory called `dir1` and all of its contents into the home directory with the new name `dir2`.
-If any files within `dir2` already exist, do not overwrite them.
+- **Example**: copy the directory called `dir1` and all of its contents into the home directory.
+If any files within `dir1` already exist in the home directory, do not overwrite them.
 ````
-cp -rn dir1 ~/dir2
+cp -rn dir1 ~
 ````
 ### "rm" command
 remove a file (be careful because there is no recovering from this)